Configuration Files

 block.

-To define an aws-ecs-byovpc
+To define an aws-eks-sandbox

 Component Config

-You can define components using a [components]
+You can define components by creating <component>.toml

-block.
+directory.
 Components must declare

 a type